buckeye43210/markdown-to-snowkb/README.md

 # What is Markdown? {#markdown}

 - Markdown: A lightweight markup language.
-- Decorate Text: Adds structure and formatting.
+- Decorated Text: Adds structure and formatting.
+- Formatted Text: Determines structure and format.
 - WYSIWYM: What You See Is What You Meant.
-- Formatted Text: Determines structure and format.
 - Platform Independent: Create using any text editor.